rej696/altranmas2020-answers/README.md

 Make sure to use the same name \(case sensitve\) that you used when generating your input!

+The answer for each input can be found in the generated ```answers.csv``` file.

 Congratulations on completeing the challenge!
-I have included my solution in this repository for reference (and to generate the answers)
+I have included my solution in this repository for reference (and to generate the answers).

 Merry Christmas!
 May Santa and Neil visit your home multiple times over the holiday! 🎅